 Entrance bursaries are needs-based and are awarded to students with demonstrated financial need who exhibit sound scholastic achievement, good character, who have shown a great interest in participating in the Luther College High School community and who otherwise meet the criteria and terms of the bursary.

-Financial Assistance is seperate from our Entrance Awards.
+Financial Assistance is separate from our Entrance Awards.
 However, families who are applying for an entrance bursary must also complete the Financial Assistance application.
 Please note that all financial and application information is kept strictly confidential.
 The Financial Assessment Application fee is $50.
 While all families can apply for Financial Assistance, it is a requirement for those applying for an entrance bursary.

 Entrance Award Application Requirements: